All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The economic value proposition extends beyond medication costs to include potential healthcare savings.
 Weight loss medications can reduce expenses related to diabetes management, cardiovascular disease, and obesity-related complications.
 Studies suggest that every 5% weight loss correlates with approximately $2,500 in annual healthcare cost reductions, making effective therapies cost-neutral or cost-saving over time.

 Patient assistance programs from manufacturers provide additional cost relief for qualifying individuals.
 Novo Nordisk offers savings cards that can reduce out-of-pocket costs to $25 monthly for commercially insured patients.
-However, these programs exclude government insurance beneficiaries and have income eligibility requirements that may limit access for some patients.
+But these programs exclude government insurance beneficiaries and have income eligibility requirements that may limit access for some patients.

 Dosing Schedules Compared